TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 - The root ("/") path resource cannot be deleted.
 - The OPTIONS method created by the CORS plugin cannot be deleted.
 - The OPTIONS method created by the CORS plugin is deleted collectively when the CORS plugin is removed from the resource for which the plugin is set.
-- Deleting a path resource deletes all sub-paths and method resources.
+- Deleting a path resource deletes all child paths and method resources.
 - Deleted resources cannot be recovered.

 #### Request